 Roger is an international nutritionist with two decades of experience working in non-governmental organizations, the UN, academic institutions, and the private sector.
-At A&T, he provides program and technical leadership, management, and coordination of A&T activities across Southeast Asia.
+At A&T, he provides program and technical leadership, management, and coordination of A&T activities across East Asia Pacific.
 Before joining A&T, Roger worked as a nutrition specialist for UNICEF in Malawi and Viet Nam.
 Roger is based in Hanoi, Viet Nam.

-Dung provides the overall financial, operational, and administrative guidance and management to ensure smooth operations of the regional office.
-Dung has been responsible for finance and administration management of programs in Viet Nam since 2009 and Southeast Asia since 2014.
+Dung provides overall financial, operational, and administrative guidance and management to ensure smooth operations of the East Asia Pacific regional office.
+Dung has been responsible for finance and administration management of programs since 2009.
 Prior to joining A&T, Dung worked for SMARTWork Viet Nam, a project focusing on HIV/AIDS prevention in the workplace, funded by the Ministry of Labor, Invalids and Social Affairs and USAID.
 She is based in Hanoi, Viet Nam.

-Paul is a medical doctor and public health nutrition specialist with a decade of experience in maternal and child nutrition, humanitarian coordination, and management of acute malnutrition.
-At A&T, Paul provides technical support to strengthen the policy environment and breastfeeding-friendly health systems, and social behavior change strategies in ASEAN, as well as manages the global e-learning project.
+Paul is a medical doctor and public health nutrition specialist with more than 13 years of experience in maternal and child nutrition, policy advocacy, humanitarian coordination, and management of acute malnutrition.
+At A&T, Paul provides technical support to strengthen the policy environment and breastfeeding-friendly health systems, and social behavior change strategies in the region, and leads A&T’s technical assistance to the ASEAN Health Cluster.
 Before joining A&T, Paul worked with UNICEF Philippines and Myanmar, Save the Children, and WHO.
 Paul is based in Quezon City, Philippines.

 Tuan provides strategic technical leadership for monitoring, learning, and evaluation activities.
 He has more than 20 years of experience in conducting and supporting studies in 20 countries around the world.
 His research areas include maternal and child health, communicable and non-communicable diseases, health disparities, nutrition policies, health system strengthening, food system, economics, and gender.
 He is based in Hanoi, Viet Nam.

-Duong has a decade of experience in policy advocacy on health financing, equitable domestic resources mobilization in health sectors, partnership building and project management.
-At A&T, Duong supports the development and execution of workplans for policy advocacy, strategic communications and breastfeeding-friendly health systems in Viet Nam and in Southeast Asia.
+Duong has a decade of experience in policy advocacy on health financing, equitable domestic resource mobilization in the health sector, partnership building, and project management.
+At A&T, Duong supports the development and execution of workplans for policy advocacy, strategic communications, and breastfeeding-friendly health systems in Viet Nam and in the East Asia Pacific region.
 Before joining A&T, Duong worked with Oxfam as the Governance Program Officer.
 She is based in Hanoi, Viet Nam.

-Sedtha develops and executes program work plans toward promoting a breastfeeding-friendly health system and establishing Centers of Excellence for Breastfeeding in Cambodia.
-Before joining A&T, Sedtha worked for more than three decades with governmental institutions, Unicef and international NGOs on maternal and child health, nutrition and HIV/AIDS prevention and care.
+Sedtha develops and executes program work plans aimed at creating an enabling environment for improved nutrition, promoting a breastfeeding-friendly health system, and establishing Centers of Excellence for Breastfeeding in Cambodia.
+Before joining A&T, Sedtha worked for more than three decades with governmental institutions, UNICEF, and international NGOs on maternal and child health, nutrition and HIV/AIDS prevention and care.
 Prior to that, she was a nurse midwife, equipping her with a strong understanding of early essential newborn care and breastfeeding counseling and support.
 She is based in Phnom Penh, Cambodia.

-Ta Thi Thanh Binh provides technical and coordination support for program activities in Viet Nam and supports Measurement, Learning & Evaluation efforts for a number of Southeast Asian countries.
+Ta Thi Thanh Binh provides technical and coordination support for program activities in Viet Nam and supports measurement, learning and evaluation for several countries in the East Asia Pacific region.
 Binh contributes to workplan management and implementation for the Centers of Excellence for Breastfeeding and Human Milk Bank initiatives in the region.
 Prior to A&T, Binh worked in public health and clinical research for three years, with numerous studies published in reputable medical journals.
 Binh is based in Hanoi, Viet Nam.

-Based in Manila, Janice provides technical assistance and work with government partners and various stakeholders in the Philippines to promote maternity protection and infant and young child nutrition.
-Janice has a decade of experience in policy development and advocacy, and project management.
+Based in Manila, Janice provides technical assistance to government partners and various stakeholders in the Philippines to promote maternity protection and improved infant and young child nutrition.
+Janice has a decade of experience in policy development, advocacy, and project management.
 Before joining A&T, she worked with UNICEF Philippines as a consultant, and as a Project Officer for ILO Philippines.

-Constance provides technical support in Code advocacy, improved implementation, and evidence-generation in the ASEAN region.
-Prior to that, Constance worked for IBFAN-ICDC, was involved in capacity building with governments, UN agencies and NGOs on Code implementation and monitoring.
+Constance provides technical support related to Code advocacy, improved implementation of the Code, and evidence generation in the East Asia Pacific region.
+Prior to A&T, Constance worked for IBFAN-ICDC where she supported capacity building for governments, UN agencies, and NGOs on Code implementation and monitoring.
 She also participated in the World Health Assembly and other global forums to advocate for stronger Code-related measures.
 A social worker by profession, Constance has 18 years of experience in non-governmental organizations and academic institutions, including supervising a university-wide service-learning program in Hong Kong, and managing community-based programs for homeless people living with HIV/AIDS and mental illness in New York City.
 She is currently based in Penang, Malaysia.

 With a background in International Finance, Quyen has seven years of experience working with international non-governmental organizations and communications agencies.
 Quyen coordinated civil society alliance projects advocating for equitable health financing, budget transparency and tobacco tax.
 Quyen had extensive experience mobilizing corporate social responsibility on workplace sexual harassment prevention.
-At A&T, Quyen leads the execution of the private sector and civil society engagement strategy towards building breastfeeding-friendly workplaces and strengthening Scaling Up Nutrition Civil Society Alliance of Viet Nam.
+At A&T, Quyen leads the execution of a private sector and civil society engagement strategy aimed at building breastfeeding-friendly workplaces and strengthening the Scaling Up Nutrition Civil Society Alliance of Viet Nam.
 She is based in Hanoi, Viet Nam.